U.S. presses Ethiopia to end Tigray violence, protect civilians

 Blinken voiced grave concern about reports of atrocities in Tigray on Saturday, when he called on the African Union and other international partners to work with the United States to address the crisis.

-Reporting by Doina Chiacu and Jonathan Landay; Editing by Franklin Paul and Howard Goller
+Reporting by Doina Chiacu, Jonathan Landay and Simon Lewis; Editing by Franklin Paul and Howard Goller

 Our Standards: The Thomson Reuters Trust Principles.